Zhongzhou/the-learning-plumber/_posts/2025-01-16-AI-Grading.md

 ## GPT-4o can grade as good as human graders, and it is incredibly easy to set up the process.

-It is no news now that LLMs such as GPT-4 and llama can grade students' written responses as good as, or even better than your average or even expert human grader.
-(See the lit review in my paper for a summary) What is surprising to me is how easy it is to set it up and get going, and how ridiculously cheap it is to do high quality grading.
+It is no news nowadays that LLMs such as GPT-4 and llama can grade students' written responses in multiple disciplines as good as, or even better than the average or even the expert human grader.
+(See the lit review in my paper for a summary) What is surprising (and a bit scary) to me is how easy it is to set it up and get going, and how ridiculously cheap it is to do high quality grading.

 In my case, GPT can grade about 100 student written responses on a 3 point rubric, generate confidence intervals, and write individual feedback to every student in about 1 hour, and cost under $5.
 Yes, you heard me right, 1 hour, $5, and it is getting cheaper and better by the day.